 The IBID will bring together specialists and experts in the fields of bioanalytics, biomedical and translational research, autoimmune diagnostics, digitalization, and engineering.
 Join our event and find partners to drive your business successfully forward!

-Even if the event will take place online, we would like to ask you to register, because we will send you the access data for the events via email about 1 day before.
 We kindly ask you to log in about 15 minutes before the start of the lectures to avoid delays.

 BTU Cottbus - Senftenberg (alphabetical order)

 - Prof. Dr. Dirk Roggenbuck

 - Dr. Stefan Rödiger

 - Adjunct Professor Dr. Michał Burdukiewicz, Warsaw University of Technology, Poland

 - Dr. Katharina Kasack, High Perfomance Center „Functional Integration“ & Fraunhofer Institute for Cell Therapy and Immunology, Branch Bioanalytics and Bioprocesses

 - Prof. Dr. med.
 Mechthild Krause, University Hospital C. G. Carus Dresden; DKTK Dresden; Helmholtz-Zentrum Dresden-Rossendorf, Germany

 - Dr. Stefan Kubick, Fraunhofer Institute for Cell Therapy and Immunology, Branch Bioanalytics and Bioprocesses, Germany